riceissa/aiwatch/README.md

    For example, to add data to 80,000 Hours positions, you can open `sql/positions/80000hours-positions.sql`.

-2. Add data to the file by looking at sources like Wayback Machine for the team page, LinkedIn, blog posts, Facebook, etc.  For the data format, look at the other files in the same directory and copy the format.
+2. Add data to the file (using a text editor such as Notepad) by looking at sources like Wayback Machine for the team page, LinkedIn, blog posts, Facebook, etc.  For the data format, look at the other files in the same directory and copy the format.